-I was pretty sure when I left permanent employment I’d be a contractor for a while, so I decided to take the ltd co. route.
+I was pretty sure when I left permanent employment I’d be a contractor for a while, so I decided to take the limited company route.
 I secured a contract position and went about forming a company and appointing an accountant.

 They provided a very efficient service, but there were a few things that I did find a problem:

-2. Not contractor friendly – issues around IR35, Managed Service Company and Personal Services Company legislation weren’t easily answered and I often came away feeling I should really do my own research to protect myself.
+- Not contractor-friendly - issues around IR35, Managed Service Company and Personal Services Company legislation weren't easily answered and I often came away feeling I should really do my own research to protect myself.